 From Blue Lagoon, continue driving along the same road for a couple of minutes to reach Mahana Point surf beach and cliff jump.

 When you arrive at Mahana Point you will see a restaurant on the cliffs and this is where the Mahana Point Cliff Jump can be found.

-There is a fee of 50,000 IDR To take the leap off the diving board at Mahana Point which is a little bit expensive in my opinion, though the owner uses this money to maintain the upkeep of the 10-meter diving platform.
+There is a fee of 50,000 IDR per jump to take the leap off the diving board which is a little bit expensive in my opinion, though the owner uses this money to maintain the upkeep of the 10-meter diving platform.

-Mahana Point is also a well-known surfing location on Nusa Ceningan.
+Mahana Point is also a well-known surfing location on the island.
 The left-hand reef break at Ceningan Surf attracts medium to large swells and it works best on a high tide.

-Surfboards can be rented from the owner of the restaurant at Mahana Point for a reasonable price of 60,000 Rupiah for 2 hours.
+Surfboards can be rented from the owner of the restaurant for a reasonable price of 60,000 IDR for 2 hours.

 CLIFF JUMPING AT MAHANA POINT

-The depth of the ocean water beneath the 10-meter platform at Mahana Point is around 3 to 4 meters, so it is unlikely you will hit the bottom.
-It is best to jump after the sets of waves that crash up against the cliffs and jumping on high tide is also recommended.
+The depth of the water beneath the 10-meter platform is around 3 to 4 meters, so it’s unlikely you will hit the bottom.
+However, it’s best to time your jump after a set of waves, and jumping on high tide is also recommended.

 Once you have braved the jump, you will have to swim around towards Mahana Beach to where there is a steel ladder on the side of the cliff that can be used to climb out of the water.